miguelhincapie/NestedMotionLayout/README.md

 <br><br>
 "MotionLayout works only with its direct children.
 It does not support nested layout hierarchies or activity transitions."

-Welp, a beautiful app usually has complex XML tree, so keeping all the UI things as direct child is kinda impossible, so with few easy lines of code I made it works as you can see:
+Welp, a beautiful app usually has complex XML hierarchies, so keeping all the UI things as direct child is kinda impossible, so with few easy lines of code I made it works as you can see:
 <br>

 <img width="500" height="500" src="https://github.com/miguelhincapie/NestedMotionLayout/blob/master/docs/images/NestedMotionLayout.gif">